djvanderlaan/codelist/vignettes/introduction.md

   objectsales$product[10] <- "Q"
 })
 ```
-This makes a `coded` object safer to work with than, for example, a character of
+This makes a `code` object safer to work with than, for example, a character of
 numeric vector with codes (a `factor` vector will also generate a warning for
 invalid factor levels).